MuadJOmar/DotFiles/README.md

 # Welcome to my Dotfiles Repository!
+(I use Arch BTW)

-## This is a place where most of my configurations will be.
+## Here you will find all my Configurations for ZSH and my Terminal of choice Kitty and most of my the Applications that i use frequently.